uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 # Storage Management

-## What storage options are available to me to use on Rivanna?
+## What storage options are available to me to use on Rivanna/Afton?
 All users are provided a 50-GB home directory for longer-term storage.
 This directory provides "snapshots" though it is not backed up.
 Each user also is provided 10TB of temporary "scratch" storage accessible as `/scratch/$USER` where `$USER` will stand for your ID.
 Scratch storage is fast but is not backed up in any way.

 If the free storage is not sufficient, you need snapshots of your files, or you wish to share space among a research group, the group should lease storage.